Subscription Modal Banner

 4. On the Results page, view the estimated tuition cost based on the average annual tuition fee of top-tier, mid-tier, and state universities in the Philippines.

-5. Select the university type (top-tier/mid-tier/state) and click the How Much Should I Save? button.
+5. Select the university type (top-tier/mid-tier/state) and click on How Much Should I Save?

 6. Enter your existing education savings amount and expected monthly savings for college tuition.